 A tip on wine: Although Portugal is a producer of good wine, restaurants do not offer house wine at reasonable prices.
 The wine list starts with bottles at $15.00.
 By contrast, beer is very affordable.

-If you want to taste the elaborate Portuguese gourmet cooking, you will need more than a couple of hours to enjoy the menus of restaurants like Tavares, Tagide, Papa Acorda or Casa da Comida … these are ideal for dinner which you can only enjoy if you are staying in Lisbon overnight.
+If you want to taste the elaborate Portuguese gourmet cooking, you will need more than a couple of hours to enjoy the menus of restaurants like Belcanto, Tavares, Tagide, or Casa da Comida.
+These restaurants are ideal for dinner which you can only enjoy if you are staying in Lisbon overnight.
 By the way, if this is the case, do not miss a show of Fado (the typical and worldwide acclaimed Portuguese song).

 Good to Know: language, money matters, weather, openeing times

 Portuguese is the official language and is not an easy one for English speakers to understand.
 Besides a couple of words that may sound familiar with other romance languages, even the most basic are distinct.

 Don't go around saying 'Gracias' or 'Grazzie' like if you are in Spain or Italy, the Portuguese word for 'Thank You' is 'Obrigado'.
 The good news is that most population, especially the younger generations, speaks good English.

 Keep in mind that Portugal is a member of the European Union and that the Euro is the only currency accepted.
 Prices are reasonable – in fact, Lisbon is one of the most affordable cities in Europe.
 Both Credit and Debit cards are accepted almost everywhere.
 If you need to get some cash, there are ATM’s in every corner of the historical center.

 Located on the Atlantic coast, Lisbon has mild weather, and only once in a while the city has very warm days, sometimes it can even be a bit chilly in the morning.
 So check the weather forecast before you plan your tour of Lisbon.